saraanbih/Bank-Project-CPP-Console/README.md

    - If your credentials are incorrect three times, the program will lock for security.
    - If you enter the correct details, the system will log the **time** of the login and display the **Main Menu**.

+3. **Permissions**:
+   - Each user has a set of permissions defined by a bitwise flag.
+   - Depending on your role and the permissions assigned, you will have access to different menu options.
+   - The system checks these permissions before granting access to sensitive features (e.g., transferring funds or managing clients).

-3. **Main Menu**:
+4. **Main Menu**:
    - From the Main Menu, choose from the available options (e.g., view client info, make transactions, manage users, etc.).
    - Each option may have submenus that further define actions for managing clients, transactions, users, etc.

-4. **Logout**:
+5. **Logout**:
    - Once you're done, choose the **Logout** option to return to the login screen.

 ---

 ## **Conclusion**
 Thank you for checking out the **Bank Project (OOP)**!
-I hope this project serves as a useful tool and provides insight into how Object-Oriented Programming can be applied in real-world systems.
+This project demonstrates how object-oriented principles can be applied to a real-world banking system, with an added focus on security and user permissions.
+I hope you find this project useful and insightful!

 Feel free to explore, contribute, and suggest improvements to make it even better!